JGoutin/compilertools/doc/index.rst

 * Helps to build optimized package from sources for current machine.
 * Handles automatically compiling and linking options for a variety of compilers.
-* Autodetects openMP, OpenACC or Intel Cilk Plus in source code and automatically sets related compiling and linking options.
+* Autodetect openMP, OpenACC or Intel Cilk Plus in source code and automatically sets related compiling and linking options.
 * Support extra compiling options like fast math.
 * Provides build time settings for package maintainer to tweak compilation.